England. Change location

 • guiding you to additional learning resources

-Due to the vocational nature of this module, throughout the module tutors will act similarly to training principals or mentors, having scheduled contact with students and providing encouragement and support.
-This individual contact will therefore be at a slightly higher level of frequency than you might have experienced on other OU level 3 modules.
+Due to the vocational nature of this module, the tutors will act like training principals or mentors.
+Therefore, the individual contact will be at a slightly higher level of frequency than you might have experienced on other OU level 3 modules.

 Assessment